 Walking through the City as a visitor or shopper you get a sense of the history of the place.
 Up here you can appreciate the history of ages all in one.

 Looking immediately down you are struck how the rooftops give way to the medieval streets.
 Above you can see clearly the Manor House on St Helen’s Square.
 The building really stands out from this view on the tower.
 Built in 1725 as the Lord Mayor’s official residence in its day.
 Will be more often seen today as people queue at Betty’s tea room also in the square to the front left.
-An area I was in not long ago getting some night photos of the place.
+An area I was in not long ago getting some night photos of the city.

 The other view over York people know will be from Clifford Tower, the remains of the old great castle.
 But from the Tower here on the Minster you can really get a perspective of how lower down that is.